Slot machine payback: the real odds

 Slot machines are built to pay back less than they take in — so the only real question is how much.
 From official state gaming reports, here's the actual payback (return‑to‑player) by coin denomination and casino market, and what an hour of play really costs.
 The house always wins — this is how to bleed the slowest.

-Figures from 2024 state gaming reports.
+Figures from official state gaming reports, 2024–2026.

 Payback by denomination